Mansour Fadlallah Azzam

-Mansour Fadlallah Azzam (born 1960) is the Minister of Presidential Affairs of Syria.
+Mansour Fadlallah Azzam (born 1960) was the Minister of Presidential Affairs of Syria, between 2009 and 2023.

 Early life, education and career

 Azzam is a Syrian Druze born in Sweida.
 He earned a bachelor's degree in French literature from the University of Damascus in 1983, followed by a Diploma in Translation and Arabization in the French language from the same school in 1985.
 He also earned a Diploma in International Relations from the National Institute of Public Administration in Paris.